 Date: 18 Nov 1932

-Florence Nola Stedman died from an illegal operation.
+Florence Nola Stedman died from an illegal operation on 8 November 1932.

-After becoming ill she was admitted to Fulham Hospital where she died from general peritonitis and septicaemia.
+After becoming ill she was admitted to Fulham Hospital on 4 November 1932 where she died from general peritonitis and septicaemia four days later.

-The coroner said that it seemed likely that her condition had been caused by interference which might have been done by herself, but said that it was more likely to have been done by someone else and said that that doubt had to be reflected in the finding of the court and an open verdict was returned.
+When the Coroner summed up he said that it seemed likely that her condition had been caused by interference which might have been done by herself, but said that it was more likely to have been done by someone else and said that that doubt had to be reflected in the finding of the court.

 see West London Observer - Friday 18 November 1932, p9

 see Fulham Chronicle - Friday 18 November 1932